warmerq/kafka-common/README.md

 kafka-common
 ============

-Some convenient codes for working with kafka
+Some convenient codes for working with kafka in Scala